raditya1117/HoneyBadger/python-errors/article.md

 MemoryError
 ```
 ### Connecction error

-In Python, the ConnectionError exception occurs due to network related issues like lost internet connection, DNS errors, server downtime, or when the client fails to establish a connection to the server within a certain time limit.
-For instance, using the requests module to make an API call without connecting the system to the network results in the ConnectionError exception.
+In Python, the `ConnectionError` exception occurs due to network related issues like lost internet connection, DNS errors, server downtime, or when the client fails to establish a connection to the server within a certain time limit.
+For instance, using the `requests` module to make an API call without connecting the system to the network results in the `ConnectionError` exception, as shown below:

 ```py
 import requests